Financial Aid FAQ

 Contact the Student Financial Aid Office at least one full semester before beginning the study abroad program.
 This will assure that you have completed all the necessary paperwork needed in order for your financial aid to disburse to your Bursar’s account.

 Study abroad students may be eligible for a budget adjustment, which would allow for additional expenses related to studying abroad to be included in their Cost of Attendance.
 Please note: budget adjustments do not change the student’s eligibility for federal or state grant programs, and it does not increase the amount a student can borrow in a federal loan program.
 Typically, a budget adjustment will only increase the amount of money a student can borrow in a private loan from a bank or a PLUS Loan (Parent Loan for Undergraduate Students).

 Financial aid and scholarship funds cannot be released to the Bursar’s Office any sooner than 10 days before the start of the semester at Bowling Green State University or 10 days prior to the start of the study abroad program, provided the program starts after the semester begins at Bowling Green State University.
 Therefore, funds may not be available to you until after your departure.
-You are strongly encouraged to meet with the Bursar’s Office so that your refund check is mailed to you or to your parent’s home address (provided you completed a Power of Attorney Form).
-Otherwise, you may need to make arrangements with your family to handle your funds once they are released.
+You are strongly encouraged to sign up for the BGSU Refund, which will allow your excess financial aid to be refunded directly into your bank account beginning the first day of the semester.

 The financial aid, once disbursed to the Bursar, will first go towards any outstanding charges on the bill and anything left over will be refunded.
 It cannot bypass this process and therefore all aid, including scholarships, will have to be used to cover the bill prior to refunding.